tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 	- For categorical data, we can use hamming distance
 		- $d(x_{1}, x_{2})$ = number of features on which $x_{1}$ and $x_{2}$ differ
 	- Others (e.g. cosine, Manhattan)

-- How many nearby neighbours to look at>
-	- only one

 - How to fit with training data instances?
 	- Just predict the same output as the nearest neighbour